lchien1/chien-ami-analysis/README.md

 Usage: Download the new style txts and the code.
 Type ``python ami_analyser.py`` in a terminal.
 To analyze over a corpus, first make sure the corpus is saved as a text (``.txt``) file.
 You can enter the name of the corpus as a command line option when executing ``analyze_corpus.py``.
 For example, you can type ``python analyze_corpus.py ami.corpus.basic.txt``.

+Analysis over a corpus will show the coverage in terms of unique tokens and efficiency including time for lookups and memory usage.

 Key for what the tags mean:
 ```
 Morphological Transducer for Amis